leongraumans/squashy/README.md

 ## 🚀 Features

-- **Seamless Sync**: Upload your squash activities to Strava in just a few steps.
-- **Smartwatch Compatibility**: Works around devices that don't offer squash as a dedicated activity type.
+- **Activity Correction**: Perfect if you are already syncing your squash activities automatically to Strava, but as the wrong sport type.
+This tool updates those activities so that they're marked as a squash match.
 - **Simple Configuration**: Easy setup with your Strava API credentials.

 ---